 We provide additional information about S/MIME in the email encryption FAQ below, which lists the caveats of using this method.
 The bottom line is that both parties need a digital signature for this method to work from end to end.

-Install and select your certificate
+How to install and select your certificate in Outlook

 These instructions assume that you already obtained an S/MIME certificate, downloaded the file to your Windows PC, and have the required password handy.